-Tim Tebow Announces Retirement from Baseball
+Tim Tebow Announces Retirement From Baseball

 - News Article

 Spring Training 2021 is officially under way.
 Mets pitchers and catchers reported Wednesday to Clover Park in Port Saint Lucie and position players are scheduled to report on Monday.
-How
+However, ther

 More Recent New York Mets Articles

-Mets announce former NFL quarterback Tim Tebow is retiring from professional baseball - CBSSports.com
+Tim Tebow retires from professional baseball after five years in Mets' minor-league system - CBSSports.com

-The former Heisman Trophy winner has been part of the Mets' farm system since 2016
+The former Heisman Trophy winner and NFL quarterback had been part of the Mets' farm system since 2016

 Tim Tebow announces his retirement from baseball, sports world reacts